instaclustr/cassandra-docker/README.md

 ## Legacy configuration
 This docker images supports configuration via environment variables as well similar to the docker-library image see [legacy documentation](LEGACY.md)

+## Elassandra
+Instaclustr cassandra docker images currently support Elassandra via https://github.com/zegelin/cassandra-docker.
+Elassandra images can be pulled from docker hub via `docker pull instaclustr/cassandra:elassandra-5.5.0.13`
+Examples can be found in the example directory.
+Elassandra does not support environment variable configuration.